ArkEcosystem/AIPs/AIPS/aip-81.md

 - wallet-manager

 ### Rebuilding capability
 Smart contract data history (any calls with all the details) must be saved on the blockchain.
-We could use our asset field where we store this.  fed
+We could use our asset field where we store this.

 #### Hardware limitations
 - size limitations related to  overall script size
 - memory usage limitations
 - isolated running environments per smart contract
+- memory limitations
+- CPU time limitations (`while (true) {}` limit)

 #### Audit function
 - strict logging of outcomes
+- rebuilding relevant data must be added on the blockchain
 - a separate execution log of the VM engine

 #### Safety and security